Orban faces perfect economic storm of his own making

 Many saw comparisons to 2006 when former Socialist Prime Minister Ferenc Gyurcsany admitted that his government had lied about the state of the economy to win the election.

-His speech at Balatonoszod at a closed-caucus meeting was leaked in September 2006, triggering the worst political crisis in Hungary’s history and helping Orban to make a comeback.
+His speech at Balatonoszod at a closed-caucus meeting was leaked in September 2006, triggering the worst political crisis in Hungary’s history, helping Orban to make a comeback.
 After two lost elections, there were calls for his removal from the party.

 But Hungary’s opposition, still reeling from the election fiasco in the spring, has yet to capitalise on Fidesz breaking its election promises.
 It has failed to win over disillusioned Fidesz voters, according to analysts.
 But Orban might not be so lucky if the cost of living crisis continues to deepen.